The Peril of Unbelief

 In those two verses, Jesus was telling a parable about Jews, who lived under the old covenant law of Moses, and were lost because of unbelief.
 And He said that if they refuse to HEAR, and to LISTEN to the word of God, the word given through Moses and the prophets, then neither would they BE PERSUADED, in other words, neither would they BELIEVE, even if someone were to be raised from the dead.
 No matter what covenant a person might have lived under, the fact remains that “faith comes by hearing the word of God”, and from nowhere else.

-Jesus wanted to save the Jews, didn’t He?
+Jesus wanted to save the Jews.
 That’s what He said in Luke 13:34; “O Jerusalem, Jerusalem, how often I wanted to gather your children together.. but you would not.”
 And since they would not believe in Jesus, they remained hopelessly separated from God.
 As we know, many Jews did end up believing.
 About three thousand on the day of Pentecost alone!
 And thousands more after that.
 But for those who remained in their unbelief, they remained hopelessly separated from the blessings in Christ.
 Even Jesus Himself, couldn’t cross.. that “gulf” of unbelief, that separates the saved, from the lost..
 It separates those blessed by God, from those cut off from God.

 Aren’t there people who you would love, to bring into fellowship with God?
 But you can’t, because they’re separated, by their unbelief.
 You can have physical fellowship with them, and you can teach them, and you can plead with them; But if they’re trapped in unbelief, you can’t reach them, and you can’t bring them ANY spiritual fellowship.

 And I’m sure that there’s lots of people who want to be saved, and who want to be in fellowship with God, and they want to enjoy God’s promises, but they can’t.
 They’re stuck where they are, in unbelief.
 They want to be saved, and many of them might even think they ARE saved, but they’re not.
 They’re separated from God, by their own unbelief.
 Maybe not unbelief that Jesus is the Christ, but unbelief in the way of salvation.
-And unbelief, as demonstrated by their unfaithfulness.
+And their unbelief, is demonstrated by their disobedience.

 Everyone who has ever lived, is in one, of two possible conditions.
 They are either in a saved condition, or they’re in a lost condition.
 And although there is physical fellowship between those two groups of people, there is no spiritual fellowship.
 1 John 1, verse 3 says; “What we have seen and heard, we proclaim to you also.
 That you also may have fellowship with us.
 And indeed our fellowship is with the Father, and with His Son Jesus Christ.”